vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 Even if you have a relatively complex topology and sending data from one source to multiple sinks, by enabling this global config, all supported sources will wait for acknowledgement from all the sinks.
-A source that does acknowledgements will wait forever for an ack before responding
+A source that does acknowledgements will wait forever for an ack before responding.

 But you can enable acknowledgements at each sink level if you want more granular control over how acknowledgements for specific cases (e.g. you're buffering your data).
+When you enable `acknowledgement` for a supported sink, all associated sources to that sink will wait for delivery.
 You can set acknowledgements at the sink level by doing the following:

 ```toml
 [sinks.very_cool_id]